SAP-samples/build-apps-enablement/BuildShow/252_TA_BTP-Build_Code_Build-Apps/252-3_Authentication_and_Data_Integration.md

 > [Previous Module Import the template](./252-2_Upload_UI.md)
 # Module 2 - Unit 3: Authentication and Data Integration

+Here is a video Tutorial for this unit <a href="https://video.sap.com/media/t/1_zebhwnyy">Enable Data Entities</a>

 1. Click on the page name written in blue at the top left corner of your page.
 Go to the page: *New Purchase*<br><br>
 ![](./Images/252-3_Screenshot_109.png)